 - Severe and sometimes deadly liver problems have happened with the form of this drug taken by mouth.
-Call your doctor right away if you have signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call the doctor right away if your child has signs of liver problems like dark urine, tiredness, decreased appetite, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Dry skin.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not give by mouth.
 Use on your child’s skin only.
 Keep out of your child’s mouth, nose, and eyes (may burn).

 - Do not put in the vagina.

 - Put on at the same time each day at least 1 hour before bedtime.